In

 films was Ed Depriest.
 He was shaping for Greg Noll where he

-ran into Ed (Ed was shooting all of Gregs films along with his
+ran into Ed (Ed was shooting all of Greg’s films along

 way to the horizon at Wiamea and it got bigger and bigger until